apptainer/apptainer-admindocs/user_namespace.rst

 configured mappings from real user and group IDs, to a range of otherwise vacant IDs for each user on the host system that can be remapped in the user namespace.
-A user must have an entry in these system configuration files to use the fakeroot feature. {Singularity} provides a :ref:`config fakeroot <config-fakeroot>` command to assist in managing these files, but it is important to understand how they work.
+A user must have an entry in these system configuration files to use the fakeroot feature. {Project} provides a :ref:`config fakeroot <config-fakeroot>` command to assist in managing these files, but it is important to understand how they work.